 - Finely chopped parsley or dill , for garnish, optional

-Season the fish well on both sides (key!).
+- Season the fish well on both sides with salt and pepper (key!).

-Serve immediately with lemon wedges and garnished with dill or parsley, if using.
+- Serve fish immediately with lemon wedges and garnished with dill or parsley, if using.
 It starts to lose crispiness after 5 minutes.

-c) Asparagus, butter beans and peas in lemon butter sauce (pictured in post): Use a) above and add 3 tbsp water.
-When it comes to a simmer, add 2/3 cup drained canned butter beans (or other white beans), handful of asparagus cut into 5 cm / 2" lengths, 1/4 cup frozen peas.
+- Asparagus, butter beans and peas in lemon butter sauce (pictured in post): Use Simple Lemon Butter above and add 3 tbsp water.
+Bring to simmer, add 2/3 cup drained canned white beans, handful of asparagus cut into 5 cm / 2" lengths, 1/4 cup frozen peas.
 Cook, stirring, for 3 minutes or until asparagus is just cooked and liquid is thickened.
 Stir through 1 tbsp chopped dill, adjust salt & pepper to taste.
 Spoon onto plate, place fish on top.
 The sauce doubles as sauce for the fish.

 LIFE OF DOZER